-- Reject any or all proposals received in response to the RFP that are deemed non-responsive or do not meet the minimum requirements or are determined to be otherwise unacceptable, in the applicant's sole discretion; - Withdraw the RFP at any time, at the applicant's sole discretion - Make an award under the RFP in whole or in part; - Disqualify and applicant whose conduct and/or proposal fails to conform to the requirements of the RFP; - Seek clarifications and revisions of proposals for the purposes of assuring a full understanding of the responsiveness to this
+Reject any or all proposals received in response to the RFP that are deemed non-responsive or do not meet the minimum requirements or are determined to be otherwise unacceptable, in

-- solicitation requirements; - Use proposal information obtained through the state's investigation of an applicant's qualifications, experience, ability or financial standing, and any material or information submitted by the applicant in response to the applicant's request for clarifying information in the course of evaluation and/or selection under the RFP: - Prior to the bid opening, direct applicants to submit proposal modifications addressing subsequent RFP amendments; - Prior to the bid opening, amend the RFP specifications to correct errors or oversight, supply additional information, or extend any of the scheduled dates or requirements and provide notification to potential bidders via the NYS OMH website, Grants Gateway, and the New York State (NYS) Contract Reporter; - Eliminate any non-material specifications that cannot be complied with by all of the prospective applicants; - Waive any requirements that are not material; - Negotiate any aspect of the proposal with the successful applicant in order to ensure that the final agreement meets NYS OMH objectives and is in the best interests of the State; - Conduct contract negotiations with the next responsible applicant, should the applicant be unsuccessful in negotiating with the selected applicant; - Require clarification at any time during the procurement process and/or require correction of arithmetic or other apparent errors for the purpose of assuring a full and complete understanding of an applicant's proposal and/or to determine an applicant's compliance with the requirements of the solicitation; - Cancel or modify contracts due to insufficiency of appropriations, cause, convenience, mutual consent, non-responsibility, or a "force majeure"; - Change any of the scheduled dates stated in the RFP.
+- OMH's sole discretion: - Withdraw the RFP at any time, at OMH's sole discretion - Make an award under the RFP in whole or in part; - Disqualify and applicant whose conduct and/or proposal fails to conform to the requirements of the RFP; - Seek clarifications and revisions of proposals for the purposes of assuring a full understanding of the responsiveness to this solicitation requirements; - Request all bidders who submitted proposals to present supplemental information clarifying their proposal either in writing or by formal presentation; Use proposal information obtained through the state's investigation of an applicant's qualifications, experience, ability or financial standing, and any material or information submitted by the applicant in response to the applicant's request for clarifying information in the course of evaluation and/or selection under the RFP; - Make inquiries of third parties, including but not limited to bidders' references, with regard to the applicants' experience, or other matters deemed relevant to the proposal by the OMH.
+By submitting a proposal in response to this RFP the applicant gives its consent to any inquiry made by the OMH. - Prior to the bid opening, direct applicants to submit proposal modifications addressing subsequent RFP amendments; - Direct all bidders who submitted proposals to prepare modifications addressing RFP amendments and / or amend any part of this RFP with notification to all bidders.
+These actions are without liability to any bidder or other party, for expenses incurred in the preparation of any proposals or modifications submitted in response to this RFP. - Prior to the bid opening, amend the RFP specifications to correct errors or oversight, supply additional information, or extend any of the scheduled dates or requirements and provide notification to potential bidders via the NYS OMH website, SFS, and the New York State (NYS) Contract Reporter; - Eliminate any non-material specifications that cannot be complied with by all of the prospective applicants; - Waive any requirements that are not material; - Negotiate any aspect of the proposal with the successful applicant in order to ensure that the final agreement meets NYS OMH objectives and is in the best interests of the State; - Fund only one portion, or selected activities, of a selected bidder's proposal; and/or adopt all or part of the selected bidder's proposal based on State requirements. - Conduct contract negotiations with the next responsible applicant, should the applicant be unsuccessful in negotiating with the selected applicant; - Require clarification at any time during the procurement process and/or require correction of arithmetic or other apparent errors for the purpose of assuring a full and complete understanding of an applicant's proposal and/or to determine an applicant's compliance with the requirements of the solicitation;

+- Cancel or modify contracts due to insufficiency of appropriations, cause, convenience, mutual consent, non-responsibility, or a "force maieure": - Change any of the scheduled dates stated in the RFP.